The Seven Habits of Stoically Average People

 About The Right Questions

-Wherever you are on your journey, I hope that you find information on this site to help you on the next leg of your quest.
+Wherever you are on your leadership journey, I hope that you find resources on this site to help you on the next leg of your quest.
 Even if that is just the inspiration to take one small step in the right direction, then that is a success.
 If you can take pleasure in learning and travelling as you go, then so much the better.

-I love to serve people, helping them unlock their potential, empowering them as leaders, and assisting them in achieving their goals.
-Please get in touch and let me know how I can support you!
+I love to serve people, helping them unlock their values, develop their leadership, and achieve their goals, through coaching, facilitation and courses.
+Please get in touch and let me know how I can support you.

 New Year is one of the most popular time to set goals.
 The challenge is, to achieve a goal you usually have to change habits, and that is often the hardest bit.